 In the design stage of the Stadium project the sealing of the concourse was delayed as a cost saving decision.
 It is now appropriate to start the process of sealing of the whole concourse area which will enhance the main public area of the Stadium, help with the cleaning and provide a waterproof area for the tenants underneath.
-The irnproved look of the concourse will assist in the sale of this area for exhibitions and other events.
-Work will commence in 2004 and is budgeted to be completed over the next two years.
+The improved look of the concourse will assist in the sale of this area for exhibitions and other events.
+Work has commenced and is budgeted to be completed in the 2004/05 financial year.